Vitamin D is fat soluble and is made up of a group of steroid-like molecules.

 In addition to the benefits mentioned in the previous section, recent studies have found a link between low levels of vitamin D in dogs and higher risks of certain types of canine cancer.

-In another study in 2011, it was found that dogs with cutaneous mast cell tumors had much lower levels of vitamin D3 in their blood stream.
+In another study in 2011, it was found that Labrador retrievers with cutaneous mast cell tumors had much lower levels of vitamin D3 in their blood stream.

 Currently studies are underway to determine if vitamin D supplements can prevent mast cell tumors or improve treatment outcome.